MC$^2$: Towards Transparent and Culturally-Aware NLP for Minority Languages in China: Data Collection and Analysis

 Here we describe the procedure of creating MC$^{\text{2}}$, the largest open-source corpus so far for four minority languages in China.

-Our preliminary audit finds severe contamination in the low-resource language splits of previous multilingual corpora.
-Therefore, we propose a quality-centric solution for the collection and filtration of data in low-resource languages.
-Emphasizing quality control, it aims to ensure accuracy while improving the comprehensiveness and coverage of the data.
-Through adherence to these protocols, our goal is to establish a dependable groundwork for subsequent language model training or linguistic research.
+Before collecting MC$^{\text{2}}$, we first conduct a preliminary audit in the low-resource language splits of previous multilingual corpora and find severe quality issues such as language contamination.
+Therefore, we propose a quality-centric solution for data collection of low-resource languages, which aims to ensure accuracy while improving the comprehensiveness and coverage of the data.

-MC$^{\text{2}}$ mainly consists of our newly-collected web crawls.
-We combine both human labor and AI assistance to prevent the flaws in the previous multilingual corpus, greatly improving the accuracy and cleanliness of the crawled texts.
-Thanks to the existing efforts in the community, we also supplement our corpus with resources like Wikipedia and CulturaX~\cite{nguyen2023culturax}, after correcting the errors in them.
-Finally, we conduct fine-grained deduplication and filtering to ensure the high quality of MC$^{\text{2}}$.
-The framework for data collection is generally language-agnostic and can be easily applied to collecting web corpora for other low-resource languages.
+The collection procedure of MC$^{\text{2}}$ mainly consists of three steps: (1) gathering web crawls, (2) incorporating existing datasets, and (3) deduplicating and filtering.
+Throughout the collection process, we adhere to the protocol of quality-centric collection.
+We hope to establish a reliable groundwork for subsequent language model training or linguistic research.
+Notably, our framework for data collection is generally language-agnostic and can be easily applied to collecting web corpora for other low-resource languages.